College of William & Mary: Traditions

+Student Assembly

+The Student Assembly is the student government organization serving undergraduates and graduates.
+It allocates a student organization budget and funds services, advocates for student rights, and is the formal student representation to the City of Williamsburg and William & Mary administration.
+It consists of Executive, Legislative, and Judicial branches.
+The president and vice president are elected jointly by the student body to lead the Executive Branch, and each class elects one class president and four senators who serve in the Senate (the Legislative Branch).
+The five graduate schools appoint one to two senators.
+The Cabinet consists of 10 departments managed by secretaries and undersecretaries.

 Honor system

-William & Mary's honor system was first established by alumnus Thomas Jefferson in 1779 and is widely believed to be the nation's first.
+William & Mary's honor system was established by alumnus Thomas Jefferson in 1779 and is widely believed to be the nation's first.
 During the orientation week, every entering student recites the Honor Pledge in the Great Hall of the Wren Building pledging:

-The basis of W&M's Honor Pledge was written over 150 years ago by alumnus and law professor Henry St. George Tucker Sr. While teaching law at the University of Virginia, Tucker proposed students attach a pledge to all exams confirming on their honor they did not receive any assistance.
+The basis of W&M's Honor Pledge was written over 150 years ago by alum and law professor Henry St. George Tucker Sr. While teaching law at the University of Virginia, Tucker proposed students attach a pledge to all exams confirming on their honor they did not receive any assistance.
 Tucker's honor pledge was the early basis of the Honor System at the University of Virginia.
 At W&M, the Honor System stands as one of the college's most important traditions; it remains student-administered through the Honor Council with the advice of the faculty and administration of the college.
-The college's Honor System is codified such that students found guilty of cheating, stealing or lying are subject to sanctions ranging anywhere from a verbal warning up to expulsion.
+The college's Honor System is codified such that students found guilty of cheating, stealing, or lying are subject to sanctions ranging from a verbal warning to expulsion.

-Student Code of Conduct

 W&M considers the observance of public laws of equal importance to the observance of its particular regulations.
 William & Mary's Board of Visitors delegates authority for discipline to its president.
 The President oversees a hierarchy of disciplinary authorities to enforce local laws as it pertains to William & Mary's interest as well as its internal regulatory system.